course-details-portlet

 Course content

 After completion of the course, the student will have knowledge of work and organisational psychological theories and will be able to apply these theories to practical issues.
+There will be a focus on how the students can use their clinical background in organisational settings.

 Learning outcome

-Knowledge: The student
+The student

-• has broad knowledge of connections between work and health and how health can be strengthened or worsened through work.
+• has knowledge of connections between work and health and how health can be strengthened or worsened through work.

-Skills: The student
+The student

-• can apply knowledge of management principles to exercise leadership in decision-making and cooperation with other professions and occupational groups
+• can apply knowledge of management principles to exercise leadership

-General competence: The student
+General competence:

 Learning methods and activities